 One of the important characteristics of Missing Middle Housing types is that they demonstrate how you can achieve more attainable housing in house scale buildings than in conventional apartment buildings, especially if you are integrating smaller units.
 Some specific neighborhoods, like those with historic designations, are best categorized with a maintenance degree of change that calls for very little change in form and scale.
 In these types of markets, like most of California where the cost of housing has become so high, there may be few areas within cities with this defined degree of change.

 Once again, it’s important to reinforce that this information is in no way intended to provide ammunition for community members to push back on the delivery of much-needed housing.
 It is intended to give cities and states the tools to effectively deliver attainable and livable Missing Middle Housing.

-In the following four parts of this five-part series, we’ll go into more detail about various mistakes and potential solutions regarding some of the following subtopics:
+In the following four parts of this five-part series, we’ll go discuss mistakes 2-5 and potential solutions for each.
+Stay tuned!

 - Missing Middle Mistake 2 – Treating the number of units per lot the same as housing types

 - Missing Middle Mistake 3 – Limiting the number of units per lot versus regulating a desired form

 - Missing Middle Mistake 4 – Not effectively regulating form and scale to ensure “house scale”